-Strong auto purchases buoy U.S. retail sales; inflation stirring
+Strong auto purchases lift U.S. retail sales; inflation stirring

 The U.S. central bank raised its benchmark overnight interest rate last December and has held it steady since, largely because of concerns over low inflation.

-But inflation appears to be rising steadily.
+But inflation is steadily rising.
 In a third report, the Labor Department said its producer price index for final demand increased 0.3 percent last month after being unchanged in August.
 In the 12 months through September, the PPI jumped 0.7 percent, the biggest increase since December 2014.
 The PPI was flat in the 12 months through August.

 A 0.7 percent increase in the cost of goods, including energy, accounted for more than three quarters of the rise in final demand prices.

-Producer prices are rising as some of the drag from the dollar's past surge starts to ease.
+Producer prices are gaining as some of the drag from the dollar's past surge starts to ease.
 The dollar rally appears to have peaked early this year and oil prices having pushed off multi-decade lows, which economists expect could allow inflation to gradually rise toward the Fed's 2 percent target.

-The dollar was trading higher against a basket of currencies, while U.S. Treasuries fell.

-The mixed retail sales report added to upbeat data on the labor market and manufacturing and services sector surveys that have suggested economic growth picked up in the third quarter.
+The retail sales report added to upbeat data on the labor market and manufacturing and services sector surveys that have suggested economic growth picked up in the third quarter.

-at a 2.1 percent annualized rate in the third quarter after a 1.4 percent expansion pace in the second quarter.
+Growth estimates for the third quarter are currently as high as a 2.6 percent rate.
+The economy grew at a 1.4 percent pace in the second quarter.

-Auto sales rose 1.1 percent last month after slipping 0.3 percent in August.
-Retail sales were also boosted by receipts at service stations, which jumped 2.4 percent as gasoline prices increased.
-Sales at online retailers rose 0.3 percent.

-Despite core retail sales rising modestly last month, households are boosting discretionary spending.
-Sales at restaurants and bars advanced 0.8 percent, the largest gain since February, and receipts at sporting goods and hobby stores surged 1.4 percent.
+September's retail sales were boosted by a 1.1 percent jump in auto sales.
 There were also strong increases in sales at furniture and building material stores.
-But sales at electronics and appliance outlets fell 0.9 percent and receipts at clothing stores were flat.
+Online sales also rose, cutting into sales at the traditional department stores, which left receipts at clothing outlets flat.

+Sales at restaurants and bars advanced 0.8 percent, the largest gain since February, and receipts at sporting goods and hobby stores surged 1.4 percent, pointing to strong discretionary spending.